rmjhynes/aws-master-pipeline/README.md

 For each code repository that you want to pull code from, you will have to configure the AWS Connector for GitHub in your repo settings.
 This allows GitHub to trigger the pipelines when code is pushed to a repo.

 ### Terraform State Bucket
 The Terraform state bucket CloudFormation template is found in `/cloudformation` and should be created in the account in which you are deploying the `master-pipeline` to.
-This can be done manually in the console or using the AWS CLI.
+This can be done manually in the console or using the script `deploy.sh`.

 ### Terraform State Configuration
 To initialise the s3 backend for the master-pipeline, run: